usaid-cs/yesterday-i-learned/random.md

 - [White noise backup trucks](https://youtube.com/watch?v=fa28lIGuxq8) sound more directional than beeping trucks.
 - "Invariance" is just a fancy way of saying "the subclass method takes the same stuff as the base class method".
 - "Covariance" is just a fancy way of saying "a subclass's method can take more specific things than the base class". _Covariant return type_ (returning subclasses of base type) is type-safe; _Covariant argument type_ (a subclass requiring more specific arguments) is not type-safe.
-- "Contravariance" (_contravariant argument type_, in particular) is just a fancy way of saying "if parent method expects `float` then surely I can write a subclass method that handles both `float` and `int`".
+- "Contravariance" (_contravariant argument type_, in particular) is just a fancy way of saying "if parent method expects `float` then surely I can write a subclass method that handles `SuperFloat(float)`, something that contains all methods from `float`".
 - Subways are powered by [a third, electrical track](https://askpari.wordpress.com/2012/10/18/how-are-subway-trains-powered/).
 - [Causation](http://news.harvard.edu/gazette/story/2015/09/how-coffee-loves-us-back/): not (having prostate cancer|wanting to kill yourself|getting type 2 diabetes) makes you want to fewer than two cups of coffee.
 - Nigeria is the world's [top exporter of yams](https://en.wikipedia.org/wiki/Yam_%28vegetable%29).